dsheeler/CoverflowAltTab/README.md

 <a href="https://hosted.weblate.org/engage/coverflow-alt-tab/"><img src="https://img.shields.io/weblate/progress/coverflow-alt-tab?style=plastic&logo=weblate&color=2ECCAA&label=Use%20Weblate%20for%20translation">
 </a>

 CoverflowAltTab is an Alt-Tab replacement available as an extension for [Gnome-Shell](https://www.gnome.org/).
 It lets you Alt-Tab through your windows in a cover-flow manner.

-Originally this was a port of the CoverflowAltTab extension for Gnome-Shell by [palatis](http://code.google.com/p/gnome-shell-extensions-coverflowalttab/) and the recent rewrite with lots of improvements was done by [Lusito](https://github.com/Lusito), so a big thanks and all the glory to them!

 ![Screenshot](img/screenshot.png)

 ## Installation

-### Gnome-Shell

 Easiest way to install the extension is via [extensions.gnome.org](https://extensions.gnome.org/extension/97/coverflow-alt-tab/), the official Gnome extension platform.
 Head over there and install CoverflowAltTab with one click by toggling the switch on the site.